fastrgv/RufasSok/README.md

 ## Build Requirements:
 * a recent GNAT Ada compiler from AdaLibre;
 * graphics card that supports OpenGL version 3.3 or later;
-* Xcode g++ compiler, if using OS-X

 ## Build instructions:

-**msWin32** => wbuildall.bat
+**msWin64** => setpath64.bat + wbuildall.bat

-Note that the above windows built scripts might need to be adjusted to reference your actual installation directory for 32bit AdaCore 2017 compiler.
+Note that the above windows built scripts might need to be adjusted.
+Please read ~/docs/gnuAdaOnWindows.txt.

 -------------------------------------------------------

-"obuildall.sh" builds on OSX, and "lbuildall.sh" is for GNU/Linux.  ccc.sh is the build script for the autosolvers "iplr3r" and "iboxr3".
-Just type "ccc.sh iplr3r" or "ccc.sh ibox3r" to compile on any platform, assuming the presence of an Ada compiler.
+"obuildall.sh" builds on OSX, and "lbuildall.sh" is for GNU/Linux.  cccgnu.sh/cccosx.sh are the build scripts for the autosolvers "hbox4","iplr3r" and "iboxr3".

 The Mac binary should run on any recent version of OS-X.  Simply navigate to the install directory in Finder and click on the icon.